D7039E-E7032E/Project-Report/README.md

 </p>

 <p>
 Ideally, the streaming solution would be the one used.
 If this is not attainable however a different path needs to be taken.
 Each of these solutions comes with certain compromises.
 They are all viable in different situations and it would, therefore, have to be decided on a case by case basis which solution is to be implemented.
 Consider instead an unexplored building on the ground level.
 In such a scenario satellite connectivity could be implemented to transfer data.
 Consider a cave that has been previously explored but not entirely mapped out.
-In such a scenario there could possibly exist access points for robots to connect to.
+In such a scenario there could exist access points for robots to connect to.
 In the end, one should commit to only employ a single solution for all tasks but instead consider the alternatives.
 </p>

 <p>